 - What will students do in the course or unit to demonstrate their knowledge and skills?

 The unit learning outcomes should relate to the course learning outcomes, learning activities and assessment tasks.
 The outcomes should reflect the appropriate level of the Australian Qualifications Framework (AQF) and meet any specific accreditation requirements or industry standards.

 Learning outcomes must be clear, succinct, measurable, and avoid repetition.
 They are generally, but not exclusively, structured in three parts following a standard stem.
 For example, ‘At the successful conclusion of this course (or unit), students should be able to..’.
 The three parts are:

 - the contexts in which they will be able to apply them.

 Each learning outcome must commence with an active verb (or more than one).
-See Learning Outcome Verbs (external link) for suggested AQF levels of learning outcomes together with the revised Bloom’s Taxonomy for suggestions on combining knowledge with other domains.
-Bloom's taxonomy of educational objectives (external link) is frequently used to assist people to write learning objectives as it provides a hierarchical structure of verbs from lower order thinking through to higher order thinking.
+See Learning Outcome Verbs for AQF levels 4-10 for suggestions of learning outcomes together with the revised Bloom’s Taxonomy for suggestions on combining knowledge with other domains.
+Bloom's taxonomy of educational objectives is frequently used to assist people to write learning objectives as it provides a hierarchical structure of verbs from lower order thinking through to higher order thinking.

 Unit learning outcomes

 Unit learning outcomes are developmental towards the course AQF level.
 For example, in a Bachelor degree units and AQF levels should align approximately as follows.